Continued from last week, read part one here…

 Next we added the bead-board.
 And it was time to call the countertop people.

-Next week will be the final installment of our kitchen makeover (for now!).
+Next week will be the third installment of our kitchen makeover (for now!).
 I’ll be sure to include all relevant links and sources, see you then.